NEWS | The Towne Law Firm, P.C. | Albany, NY | July 15, 2021

 Corporations and LLCs: Personal Liability Protection

-Corporations and LLCs generally offer personal liability protection.
-Meaning, any liabilities incurred by the business would usually be limited to the assets of the business, and would not subject members of the LLC or shareholders of the corporation to personal liability.
-This is subject to exceptions where the members or shareholders engage in misconduct, intentional bad acts or other negligent acts.
+Corporations and LLCs generally offer personal liability protection not afforded by sole proprietorships and partnerships.
+Meaning, any liabilities incurred by the corporation or LLC would usually be limited to the assets of the business, and would not subject the members of the LLC or shareholders of the corporation to personal liability.
+This is subject to exceptions and limitations where the members or shareholders engage in misconduct, intentional bad acts or other negligent acts or are required by vendors, suppliers or lenders to personally guarantee the business entity’s obligations.

 Corporations generally provide protection for their shareholders’ personal assets.
-Corporations often incorporate in the State of Delaware, as Delaware corporation laws are more favorable to the shareholders of the corporation.
-In New York, there are two types of corporations – S-corporations and C-corporations.
+Corporations often incorporate in the State of Delaware, as Delaware corporation laws are more favorable to the corporation than in most other states, including New York.
+The Internal Revenue Code provides for differing taxation for two types of corporations – S-corporations and C-corporations.
 S-corporations, or, small business corporations, are more common for small businesses.
 This entity eliminates the double taxation to which C-corporations are subject.
-Profits pass through to shareholders instead of being taxed at the corporate and shareholder level, thereby eliminating double taxation, and shareholders retain asset protection as they are not personally liable for the S-Corporation’s liabilities.
-Limitations of the S-Corporation include only being able to offer one class of stock and having a maximum number of 100 shareholders.
+S-corporation profits pass through to shareholders untaxed at the corporate level, providing for only one tax event, while the shareholders retain asset protection.
+Limitations of the S-Corporation include only being able to offer one class of stock, having a maximum number of 100 shareholders and do not include as shareholders any non-resident alien.
+It should be noted that while only one class of stock is permitted in S-corporations, there can be voting and non-voting stock issued.

-On the other hand, C-corporations are more common for larger businesses.
-While also providing personal asset protection for its shareholders, a C-corporation allows unlimited shareholders and allows the public to buy shares of the corporation via an initial public offering, with more than one type of stock.
-However, a major drawback of C-corporations is the double taxation that occurs when the C-corporation pays corporate tax on profits and shareholders are also taxed on dividends.
-Setting up a corporation in New York is slightly more cumbersome than forming an LLC.
-The corporation must file a certificate of incorporation with the Department of State, appoint a registered agent, prepare corporate bylaws, appoint directors, hold an annual board meeting, keep meeting minutes, file a biennial statement and ensure all corporate taxes are paid in a timely manner.
+On the other hand, C-corporations are more common for larger businesses, and such businesses are almost all filed as Delaware corporations.
+While also providing personal asset protection for its shareholders, a C-corporation allows unlimited shareholders, allows the public to buy shares of the corporation via an initial public offering, and is permitted to have more than one class of stock.
+However, a major drawback of C-corporations is the double taxation that occurs as the C-corporation pays a corporate tax on profits and distributions are also taxed to the shareholders.
+Your accountant is best suited to assess which entity to form, either an S-corporation or a C-corporation.
+In New York, the process for setting up either is straight-forward, less expensive and less fraught with potential pitfalls that the process of forming an LLC.
+The corporation must file a certificate of incorporation with the Department of State, which includes the appointment of a registered agent.
+After formation, proper corporate governance requires that corporate bylaws be prepared and adopted by a vote of the shareholders with the shareholders then electing directors, and the directors electing the officers to run the day-to-day affairs of the corporation.
+After formation, the corporation should hold annual shareholder and board meetings, keep meeting minutes, file a biennial statement and ensure all corporate taxes are paid in a timely manner.
+Once formed, the determination to elect either S-corporation status or C-corporation status is made by means of a filing with the IRS within 75 days of formation.
+Your accountant should assist you with this election as it has lasting tax consequences.

 Written By: TLF Business Attorney, Shalini Natesan, Senior Associate at TLF